S-Adenosyl methionine: Anti-cancer treatment

 SAM has recently been shown to play a role in epigenetic regulation.
 DNA methylation is a key regulator in epigenetic modification during mammalian cell development and differentiation.
 In mouse models, excess levels of SAM have been implicated in erroneous methylation patterns associated with diabetic neuropathy.
 SAM serves as the methyl donor in cytosine methylation, which is a key epigenetic regulatory process.
 Because of this impact on epigenetic regulation, SAM has been tested as an anti-cancer treatment.
-Cancer cell proliferation is dependent on having low levels of DNA methylation.
-In vitro addition has been shown to remethylate promoter sequences and decrease the production of proto-oncogenes.
+In many cancers, proliferation is dependent on having low levels of DNA methylation.
+In vitro addition in such cancers has been shown to remethylate oncogene promoter sequences and decrease the production of proto-oncogenes.
+In cancers such as colorectal cancer, aberrant global hypermethylation can inhibit promoter regions of tumor-suppressing genes.
+Contrary to the former information, colorectal cancers (CRCs) are characterized by global hypomethylation and promoter-specific DNA methylation.

 Pharmacokinetics

 Oral SAM achieves peak plasma concentrations three to five hours after ingestion of an enteric-coated tablet (400–1000 mg).
 The half-life is about 100 minutes.

 Availability in different countries

-In Canada, the UK, and the United States, SAM is sold as a dietary supplement under the marketing name SAM-e (also spelled SAME or SAMe, pronounced "Sammy").
+In Canada, the UK, and the United States, SAM is sold as a dietary supplement under the marketing name SAM-e (also spelled SAME or SAMe).
 It was introduced in the US in 1999, after the Dietary Supplement Health and Education Act was passed in 1994.

 It was introduced as a prescription drug in Italy in 1979, in Spain in 1985, and in Germany in 1989.
 As of 2012, it was sold as a prescription drug in Russia, India, China, Italy, Germany, Vietnam, and Mexico.